textwire/textwire.github.io/docs/1.x/usage-with-templates/index.md

 ## Layouts

 Defining a layout in Textwire is very simple.
 You need to create a file anywhere inside of your template files.
-Many developers just create a `layouts` directory for different layouts because you might have a main layout, one for admin panel, one for user cabinet and so on.
+Many developers just create a "layouts" directory for different layouts because you might have a main layout, one for admin panel, one for user cabinet and so on.

 ### Reserve space in the layout